 The PRAC is required to submit public reports to Congress and the president, as well as maintain a public website on its findings and recommendations.
 Similar to the Congressional oversight committee, it will terminate in 2025.

 Finally, the CARES Act also provides significant additional funding for several offices of inspector general to carry out oversight related to COVID-19 relief programs.
 The CARES Act appropriated $25 million for the SBA Office of Inspector General to carry out oversight functions, including the Paycheck Protection Program (PPP) and other SBA loans

 The federal COVID-19 financial relief programs discussed here are the largest in modern history, more than doubling the stimulus act passed during the 2008-9 financial crisis.
 These programs create massive opportunities for fraud, abuse and waste by companies of all sizes and across all sectors, particularly those that were financially struggling prior to COVID-19.

-Congress and the Administration are aware of these risks and have taken some measures to mitigate them.
-But despite all of the existing and new oversight measures that the CARES Act provides, the success or failure of federal oversight relies on receiving relevant information from individuals as funds are distributed to companies based upon representations they make to the federal government.
+Congress and the past and current Administrations are aware of these risks and have taken some measures to mitigate them.
+But despite all of the existing and new oversight measures that the CARES Act and other bills provided, the success or failure of federal oversight relies on receiving relevant information from individuals as funds are distributed to companies based upon representations they make to the federal government.

 While the SBA, Treasury and Federal Reserve System are required to issue scheduled reports to Congress and on-line indicating how the respective funds are implemented, this is dependent in large part on information provided by companies participating in the program.